jontsai/jontsai.github.com/_posts/2019-07-11-debugging-like-a-boss-with-slack.md

 ![Debugging like a Boss with Slack](https://user-images.githubusercontent.com/422501/61013274-e65e1e00-a336-11e9-90aa-44a6fd1e217c.png "Debugging like a Boss with Slack")

-And without further ado, Slack debugging is available here: <https://github.com/hacktoolkit/pyhtk-lite>.
+And without further ado, Slack debugging is available here: <https://github.com/hacktoolkit/python-htk> and <https://github.com/hacktoolkit/pyhtk-lite>.
 (And for Ruby: <https://github.com/hacktoolkit/htk-rb>).

 Love it?
 Hate it?
 Please share your thoughts and comments, or even better yet, submit pull requests to make it better!